 Hiking Routes To Watch The Fireworks

 For those with older kids, you can tackle Fei Ngo Shan (Kowloon Peak) or well, cab it up to catch the fireworks in a far less crowded spot.
-If you’re looking for a more accessible peak, you can make your way up to The Peak (with dinner options for grabs).
+If you’re looking for a more accessible peak, you can make your way up to The Peak (with many dinner options available).

 Read More: Hiking Hong Kong With Kids – The Best Hikes For Families